JOHN WILLIAM NOWELL 1885–1960

 Age 5, living on Back Lane, Radcliffe on Trent with father John 33, a milkman, mother Harriet 33, his sisters Ellen 9 and Hester 7, widow Ann Vickerstaff, baker and grocer, (Harriet’s mother), and her daughter Ellen age 33.

 Age 15, living on Hogg Lane, Radcliffe on Trent with father John, a milk dairyman, mother Harriet and his sisters Nellie and Hettie, both of whom were dressmakers.

 Rank: Private during the War then Driver after May 1919

 Service Number: 41780, later M/411224 (8.5.19)

-Military Unit: 1st/4th Alexandra Princes of Wales’s Own (Yorkshire Regiment), 150th Brigade, 50th Division; after the war F Corps, Royal Army Service Corps (Mechanical Transport); previously Gunner 174648 Royal Field Artillery for two months in 1916.
+Military Unit: 1st/4th Alexandra Princess of Wales’s Own (Yorkshire Regiment), 150th Brigade, 50th Division; after the war F Corps, Royal Army Service Corps (Mechanical Transport); previously Gunner 174648 Royal Field Artillery for two months in 1916.